Ramon Torres Hernandez: Apprehension

-In the following days after the murder, Asel contacted the police and wanted to give them the location of Rosado's body.
+In the following days after the murder, Abdygapparova contacted the police and wanted to give them the location of Rosado's body.
 In the investigation, police tied Hernandez to the crime, based on part of a shovel that he sent Abdygapparova to buy.
 He was arrested on April 4, for the murder, and Santos was arrested the following day.
 While he awaited his trial, a sample of Hernandez's DNA was seized by detectives, who matched it to the biological evidence collected at the Gonzales and Almares homicide scene.
 In addition, they linked Hernandez to an earlier double murder of two teens that occurred a month before Gonzales and Almares' killings, but not enough evidence could be located.

 While Hernandez was initially never charged with killing Gonzales and Almares, investigators announced that the case was nevertheless solved.
 On October 21, 2002, Hernandez, who had made a full confession to the murders, was sentenced to death, and in a separate trial, Santos was also found guilty and sentenced to death.
 Asel was sentenced to life imprisonment for her role in Rosado's murder.
 Before his execution date could be set, Santos died on death row in January 2012, from natural causes.

 Hernandez was aided by his girlfriend, Asel Abdygapparova, in the murder of Rosado.
 She'd helped abduct Rosado and bought the shovel used to bury her.
 Abdygapparova was convicted of capital murder.
 Prosecutors sought a death sentence, but the jury spared her life and she was instead sentenced to life in prison with the possibility of parole after 40 years.
 On appeal, Abdygapparova's conviction was overturned.
 In 2014, she pleaded no contest to murder, with her sentence capped at 28 years.
 She has since been paroled and deported to her native Kazakhstan.
 Abdygapparova had claimed she was scared when she participated in the murder.